oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflow_management/workflow_grid.png

+This page has button "Create workflow" that redirects user to create workflow page.

-Workflow grid has following columns:
+Workflow grid drawn below has following columns:

 * **Name** - represents name of the workflow used all over the system.
 Basically used only to provide readable identifier of the current workflow.